Master and Commander: The Far Side of the World

 Master and Commander: The Far Side of the World is a 2003 American epic period war-drama film co-written, produced and directed by Peter Weir, set during the Napoleonic Wars.
-The film's plot and characters are adapted from three novels in author Patrick O'Brian's Aubrey–Maturin series, which includes 20 completed novels of Jack Aubrey's naval career.
+The film's plot and characters are loosely adapted from novels in author Patrick O'Brian's Aubrey–Maturin series, which includes 20 completed novels of Jack Aubrey's naval career.
 The film stars Russell Crowe as Aubrey, captain in the Royal Navy, and Paul Bettany as Dr. Stephen Maturin, the ship's surgeon.
-This is the second onscreen collaboration for Crowe and Bettany, both of whom previously co-starred in 2001’s A Beautiful Mind.
+This was the second onscreen collaboration for Crowe and Bettany, who previously co-starred in 2001's A Beautiful Mind.

-The film was a personal project of Fox executive Tom Rothman, who recruited Weir to helm the project.
-Filming took place on the open sea, on replica ships in the water tanks of Baja Studios, and on the Galápagos Islands.
-The film, which cost $150 million to make, was a co-production of 20th Century Fox, Miramax Films, Universal Pictures, and Samuel Goldwyn Films, and released on November 14, 2003.
-It was a moderate success at the box office, grossing $212 million worldwide.
+The film was a personal project of 20th Century Fox executive Tom Rothman, who recruited Weir to direct.
+Filming took place on the open sea, on replica ships in the water tanks of Baja Studios, and in the Galápagos Islands.
+The film, which cost US$150 million to make, was a co-production of 20th Century Fox, Miramax Films, Universal Pictures, and Samuel Goldwyn Films, and released on November 14, 2003.
+The film received critical acclaim and grossed $212 million worldwide.

-The film was critically well received and garnered Weir the BAFTA Award for Best Direction.
-At the 76th Academy Awards, the film was nominated for 10 Oscars, including Best Picture and Best Director.
-It won Best Cinematography and Best Sound Editing, but the rest of the categories were swept by The Lord of the Rings: The Return of the King.
-In June 2021, a prequel film was announced to be in active development.
+It garnered Weir the BAFTA Award for Best Direction.
+At the 76th Academy Awards, the film was nominated in ten categories, including Best Picture and Best Director.
+It won Best Cinematography and Best Sound Editing.